melaniebrgr/learning-computer-science/05-system-design/10-studocu-ai/01-studocu-ai-design.md

 The decision was taken early, while the codebase was still small.
 The technical implementation can be [followed in the GitHub PR](https://github.com/StuDocu/studocu-alpha-project/pull/143).

+### Real-time collaboration (multiplayer)

+Studocu AI aimed to provide real-time, multi-user collaboration on generated study materials.

+With the decision of using TipTap as our editor, the choice primarily falls between using TipTap cloud and the self-hosting option of hocuspocus.

+Yjs CRDT (Conflict-free Replicated Data Type) for collaborative editing
+@hocuspocus/provider 3.4.0 - WebSocket provider for Yjs synchronization
+TipTap 3.0.7 - Rich text editor built on ProseMirror Includes collaboration extensions
+AI suggestion capabilities
+Table, mathematics (KaTeX), and YouTube embed support

 ### State management

 @tanstack/react-query 5.82.0 - Server state management